emqx/erlang-rocksdb/doc/rocksdb.md

 <ul class="definitions"><li><code>DBHandle = <a href="#type-db_handle">db_handle()</a></code></li><li><code>WriteActions = <a href="#type-write_actions">write_actions()</a></code></li><li><code>WriteOpts = <a href="#type-write_options">write_options()</a></code></li><li><code>Res = ok | {error, any()}</code></li></ul>

-Apply the specified updates to the database.
+Apply the specified updates to the database. this function will be removed on the next major release.
+You should use the `batch_*` API instead.

 <a name="write_batch-3"></a>